haruval/private-triage-agent/README.md

 Inbox and Drafts folders, and fetches unread mail without marking it read.

 Or click **Upload .mbox** to pick an exported mailbox.
 The app copies it into `data/inbox/` and starts processing new messages.
-This currently only works on Mac; on other platforms you'll have to drag the file in yourself.
+Note: this currently only works on Mac; on other platforms you'll have to drag the file in yourself.
 Sorry!

 <img src="/assets/images/imap2.png" width="800">